 This 87-kilometre route, starting in Chalonnes-sur-Loire or in Angers, packs in Anjou’s most stunning sights, between the Loire and the Coteaux du Layon wine region.
 This slightly tougher ride than the previous ones will take you to discover numerous villages and a great variety of scenery.

 Along the route, there are plenty of places to stop and eat.
 For a well-deserved break near the Loire, the restaurant La Table des Trois Lieux in Ponts-de-Cé is always a good option, as is the riverside café La Croisette on Béhuard island in Savennières.
 You can stop there to drink a coffee, or have lunch or dinner, with a fantastic view of the Loire.
 In the church square in Savennières, the terrace of the restaurant Le Chenin is also very nice, with its menu of refined cuisine.
-Not far from here, in La Pointe in Bouchemaine, the Café des Pipelettes and the Monkey Bar are perfect for a drink on the water’s edge.
+Not far from here, in La Pointe in Bouchemaine, the Monkey Bar is perfect for a drink on the water’s edge.

 So, bon voyage and bon appetit!